tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 identities if not imported correctly.
 Thus, importers induce no protocol changes with the exception of expanding the set of PSK identities sent on the wire.
 Endpoints may incrementally deploy PSK importer support by offering non-imported keys for TLS versions prior to TLS 1.3.
-(Negotiation and use of imported PSKs requires both endpoints support the importer API described herein.)
+Non-imported and imported PSKs are distinct since their identities are different on the wire.
+See {{rollout}} for more details.

 Clients which import external keys TLS MUST NOT use these keys for any other purpose.
 Moreover, each external PSK MUST be associated with at most one hash function.